 Students who believe they already meet the requirements of a course by experience or previous training may request credit by examination.
-The Counseling Center has a list of courses available through this method.
-The examination may be a section of the College Level Examination Program (CLEP), Advanced Placement Exams (CEEB), or a teacher-made test, depending on the course.

-The student pays an examination
+Counseling and the Testing Center have a list of courses available through this method.
+The examination may be one of the Subject Exams of the College Level Examination Program (CLEP), or an instructor-made Credit-By-Exam (CBE)